sajmoni/elm-pixi/README.md

 ## Virtual Stage

 With `elm-pixi`, every render we need to check if any properties on the view elements have been updated.
-Accessing the Pixi.js objects themselves is expensive though.
+Accessing the Pixi.js objects themselves can be expensive though.
 Therefore `elm-pixi` keeps a representation of Pixi.js's `stage` in memory, and uses that instead to check when properties are updated.
 Think of it the same way as the `virtual DOM` in `react` or `elm/html`.

 ## Benefits